 India is the second-largest country in the world.
 The average age in India is about 28 years.
 We are an immensely big young nation and we do what every other continent does but more in volume.
 With a population of more than 130 crores, India is a hotspot in demand generation.
 This makes it a prominent place for old businesses and new businesses.

 We are turning more into global citizens.
 Global citizens are not just confined to their nation but are open to accepting global traditions.
 They break open the national boundaries of culture and tradition the fastest of all.
 We love shopping cultures.
-This explains millennials acting all excited for global festivals like ‘Halloween’, ‘Thanksgiving’, and ‘Black Friday’.
+This explains why millennials are all excited about global festivals like ‘Halloween’, ‘Thanksgiving’, and ‘Black Friday’.

 The Black Friday

-Black Friday is the Friday that just precedes Thanksgiving in the United States.
-Retailers all around put sales on the occasion to kick start the festive season.
-The next month is December and December means Christmas around the world.
+Black Friday is the Friday that precedes Thanksgiving in the United States.
+Retailers all around put sales on the occasion to kick-start the festive season.
+The next month is December and it means Christmas around the world.
 This is the sweet spot just after Thanksgiving and right before Christmas.

-Black Friday has been the busiest day in the US in history and it continues to be the show starter even now.
+Black Friday has been the busiest day in the US and continues to be the show starter even now.
 This festival provides a good boost for retailers and businesses in the US.
 Since India is open to all cultures, we also flow with this wind.

 India and Festivals Culture

-India has seen increasing celebrations of western festivals and occasions continuously.
+India has seen increasing celebrations of Western festivals and occasions continuously.
 From malls covered in themes of Halloween to the lights and blushes of Christmas.
-Our culture has globalised.
-So does the behaviour of consumers.
+Our culture has globalized.
+So does the behavior of consumers.

 Black Friday Sales Wrestle

 Black Friday is synonymous with huge discounts.
 It is also synonymous with shopping like absolute animals.
 Shoppers go mad and they raise a ruckus.
-An employee had to climb on a table to avoid a crush of shoppers at a Chattanooga Victoria's Secret Pink store, the news reported.
+The news reported that an employee had to climb on a table to avoid a crush of shoppers at a Chattanooga Victoria's Secret Pink store.

 People wrestle over discounted clothes and fight for plants and pots.
 This is what a good Black Friday deal can do to consumers.
-Reports said that in the 2018 black Friday, shoppers on average spent up to a thousand dollars.
-While most people try and suffer the hassle of going to stores, eCommerce websites also witness huge traffics.
-Such traffic that heats up their servers.
+Reports said that in the 2018 Black Friday, shoppers on average spent up to a thousand dollars.
+While most people try and suffer the hassle of going to stores, eCommerce websites also witness huge traffic.
+Such traffic heats up their servers.